 The dual-stream model

 The streams share infrastructure.
 The same blog post that ranks for "product strategy framework" also demonstrates strategic thinking to Hannah.
 The same portfolio page that shows Priya my engagement history shows a recruiter my industry breadth.
-The same interactive tools that serve Marcus also prove to Hannah that I build, not just advise.
+The same tools that serve Marcus prove to Hannah that I build, not just advise.

 What shipped and how fast